Gustavo-SF/GCloud-Translation-With-Python/README.md

 To keep in mind:

-1. Should have an encoding at the start like '# -*- coding: utf-8 -*-'.
+1. Should have an encoding at the start like `# -*- coding: utf-8 -*-`.
-2. Import the Translate Model.
+2. Import the Translate model.
-3. Apply with by puttin in the string and the target language.
+3. Apply the model by puttin in the string and the target language.